YoussefHindi/10666089_autonomous_nav/README.md

 catkin_make again and source it again and relaunch the launch file again and the new algorithm is set.
 This package was implemented and based and build up upon from this [github repositiory](https://github.com/sahibdhanjal/Path-Planning-Simulator)

+Check the videos folder showing how to use the package.

+Open /10666089_autonomous_nav/videos/new_pp_algorithm
+you'll find 2 video showing the package working and how to use it:
+'''
+PP_algorithm_1
+PP_algorithm_2
+'''

 ## Deployment